Last Updated: July 5, 2023

 Even if you really think your local media give you a raw deal, be nice to them.
 They have the power to make you look really good or really bad.

-It can be electronic or paper, monthly or occasional, mailed or delivered, fancy or plain, but accurate information on community issues is prieless.
+It can be electronic or paper, weekly, monthly or occasional, mailed or delivered, fancy or plain, but accurate information on community issues is prieless.

 In some areas, where the population is not highly educated, nonprofit board development will be a major challenge for your community organization.